magicalbrad/tictactoe/README.md

 ## Usage
 Open the page in your browser.
 This utility was designed for the Chrome browser.
 It works reasonably in Firefox, though you may need to go to page setup to set scaling, remove headers and footers, and adjust margins.
 In Firefox, I'd recommend manually opening Print Preview from the menu rather than using the Print button.
 Microsoft Edge is a mess, so don't even try.
 (Though the new Chromium version of Edge probably will work.)
 I don't know about Safari.

-Select the size you are using, Parlor or Stage.
+Select the size you are using.

 Then, click the "Choose File" button and select your desired file.
 The image should be JPEG, PNG, or GIF format.
 Ideally, you should use a square image, large enough for printing at your desired size.
 The image will be automatically scaled to fit, but a small image won't look good printed at a large size.
 Ideally, I'd recommend a minimum of 2303x2303 pixels for parlor size, or 4429x44429 pixels for stage size.